John Callow is an author, screenwriter and historian, specialising in Seventeenth Century politics, witchcraft, and popular culture.

 John gained a First Class BA Honours degree from Lancaster University, an MA with distinction from Durham. and holds a Doctorate from Lancaster University, that was funded by the British Academy.

 He has lectured at Lancaster University, Goldsmiths College, Wuhan University, at the Peace Institute, Ljubljana, and the Ho Chi Minh Political Academy in Vietnam.
 For eight years, he worked as the Director of Archives at the Marx Memorial Library, in London.
-John is currently a National Officer for the GMB Union and a visiting tutor at the University of Suffolk.
+John is currently a Political Officer for the GMB Union and a visiting tutor at the University of Suffolk.

 He is working on a new cultural history of witchcraft, 'Embracing the Darkness', soon to be published by I.B.
 Tauris.